 Nonprofit leaders are learning to ride the waves

 More than ever, leadership is about entering into the fast-moving currents of complex issues.
-It’s about staying with the people most directly affected and those who have the power to affect change.
+It’s about staying close to the people most directly affected and who have enormous power to affect change when organized.
 It’s about advancing principles that keep people and their communities at the centre of our national vision for the future of work.
 The emergence of AI, for example, must be no more important than renewing EI.

 At Atkinson, we’re not worried about the robots eating our jobs.
 We’re worried about them eating our communities.
 Work is a source of dignity as well as belonging.
 If work is a privilege enjoyed by a small percentage of us in the future and everyone else lives on an income provided by our benevolence, then we will have failed our mission as a sector.
 But if we ride the waves of change with confidence in each other and our shared purpose, all of us will ultimately know the satisfaction of a job well done.